Toggle light / dark theme

 Silicon metasurfaces unlock broad-spectrum infrared imaging

-Posted by in categories: food, security
+Posted in food, security

 While are valuable tools for enhanced vision, food and plant quality control, security, etc, today’s cameras often face significant drawbacks.
 For instance, they are bulky and power-hungry, requiring cooling systems that limit their functionalities.